-A comparison of January shipments to the previous month of December shows the following changes: hot dipped galvanized sheet and strip, up 11 percent, cold rolled sheets, up 9 percent and hot rolled sheets, up 3 percent.
+A comparison of February shipments to the previous month of January shows the following changes: hot dipped galvanized sheets and strip, down 2 percent, cold rolled sheets, down 3 percent, and hot rolled sheets, down 5 percent.